afiodorov/livetranslate/README.md

 - Python version 3.11 or higher.
 - Microphone access on your device.
-- API keys for both Deepgram and Google Translate services.
+- API keys for both Deepgram and DeepL services.

 ## Advanced Language Models (LLM)